Discover a natural gem in the Gulf Savannah of Tropical North Queensland – and enjoy the best breakfast you’ve ever eaten, too!

 Located in the outback four hours’ drive south-west of Cairns via the Atherton Tablelands, the Undara Experience offer a range of unusual and memorable experiences: bushwalks through the tropical savannah countryside, conducted tours of the huge caverns which drop down into the lava flow tunnels, guided night-time inspections of the wildlife that lives in the caves and helicopter flights to see the dark scars across the landscape created by the lava flows.

-Mix things up and time your visit with the Outback Rock and Blues Festival in April or Opera in the Outback every October, in the purpose-designed outdoor amphitheatre, Ooramin Place.
+Mix things up and time your visit with the Outback Rock and Blues Festival in April or the Rockabilly Rods and Rides Festival in October, in the purpose-designed outdoor amphitheatre, Ooramin Place.
 And for travellers seeking their fortune, lying just to the west of Undara is Mount Surprise Gems, where you can hire equipment, learn the rudiments of gem-fossicking and lapidary, and head to O’Brien’s Creek to find your own gleaming piece of topaz or agate.

 But what exactly is a lava tube?
 Put simply, when a volcano erupts it disgorges oceans of lava which flow across the land.
 If that lava flows into a valley it becomes a river of molten rock.
 The best way to understand this is to imagine a lava flow (which is just red-hot basalt) cooling and becoming solid on the outside while the inside is still molten and keeps flowing.
 The Undara Lava Tubes were created about 190,000 years ago when a staggering 23 cubic kilometres of lava flowed into a river bed and kept flowing for 160km, making it the world’s longest lava flow from a single volcano.